Homepage

 $ deactivate

-Run commands in environment
+Run commands in the environment

 $ poetry run python your_script.py